andyalm/homeassistant-scout-alarm/README.md

 # Scout Alarm for Home Assistant

-An experimental Scout Alarm Integration for Home Assistant.
+A Scout Alarm Integration for Home Assistant.

 ## Installation